dz0ny/elm-land-tailwind/README.md

 ## Configuration

-The trick to using Tailwind with Elm-land is to configure Tailwind to look for changes in files in addition to the usual src location, also to look for them in .elm-land directory.
+The trick to using Tailwind with Elm-land is to configure Tailwind to look for changes in files in addition to the usual src location and look for them in the .elm-land directory.
 This is done in the `tailwind.config.js` file:

 ```javascript
 /** @type {import('tailwindcss').Config} */